hxlnt/nobadmemories.com/src/render/posts/deep-dive-publishing-an-npm-package.html.md

 ## Working toward npm publish

 While I've written [plenty](https://github.com/hxlnt/feather-nodebot) [of](https://github.com/hxlnt/strikethispose) [Node.js](http://nobadmemories.com/connectednes) [apps](http://nobadmemories.com/dealwithit) before, this was my first time to publish a utility to npm.
 I imagined that I wouldn't publish the module until the code was sparkling clean, complete, and perfect.
 (You know, normal code, right?
 Eheh...)
 But being able to run `npm install video-indexer`, as it turns out, is crucial to enable myself and others to use and test the module IRL.
-If we all believed that open-source code isn't useful until it's perfect, well... we probably wouldn't have much open source at all.
+And if we all believed that open-source code isn't useful until it's perfect, well... we probably wouldn't have much open source at all.

 A few things that you *should* get in order before publishing: